ThangMinhCao/closest-pair-doubling/README.md

 > The implementation in C++ of the closest-pair doubling algorithm which finds the smallest distance between two points in a metric space in *O(n log n)* time without directly using the points' coordinates.

-The algorithm's theory is from the work of Anil Maheshwari, Wolfgang Mulzer and Michiel Smid.
+Thanks to the work of Anil Maheshwari, Wolfgang Mulzer and Michiel Smid.
 *A Simple Randomized O(N log N)–Time Closest-Pair Algorithm in Doubling Metrics*. https://arxiv.org/abs/2004.05883